Citation, DOI & article data

-Globus pharyngeus is the subjective feeling of a lump in the throat which can have a variety of causes.
-In modern practice globus is often evaluated by flexible nasoendoscopy in the first instance since many patients present to otolaryngology services.
+Globus pharyngeus is the subjective feeling of a lump in the throat which can have a variety of causes, it is not a diagnosis in its own right.
+In modern practice globus is often evaluated by flexible nasoendoscopy in the first instance since many patients present to otorhinolaryngology services.
 If no cause is identified or if nasoendoscopy cannot be tolerated patients are frequently referred for fluoroscopic swallowing studies.

 It is difficult to ascertain the prevalence of this symptom, but in one study up to 45% of people reported a sensation of globus at least once.
 It is thought to constitute up to 4% of otolaryngology clinic visits 1.
 It has an equal prevalence among men and women.

 The pathogenesis of globus is not understood.
-Authors have suggested visceral hypersensitivity, enlarged tonsils, gastro-esophageal reflux, upper esophageal sphincter disease, and mental health conditions as being implicated.
+Authors have suggested visceral hypersensitivity, enlarged tonsils, gastro-esophageal reflux, laryngopharyngeal reflux and mental health conditions as being implicated.
 While isolated cases of malignancy have been reported in associated with globus there is no consensus established in the literature to suggest globus is sensitive or specific for an underlying malignancy.
 There is evidence to suggest that when there is an associated malignancy there are often accompanying red flag signs of neoplastic disease 2.

 - 1. Thompson WG, Heaton KW.
 Heartburn and globus in apparently healthy people.
 Can Med Assoc J. 1982;126 (1): 46-8.
 Free text at pubmed - Pubmed citation